eevee/eev.ee/content/2017-11-28-object-models.markdown

     return obj
 end

--- you can leave off parens if you're only passing in local Dog = {
+local Dog = {
     -- this acts as a "default" value; if obj.barks is missing, __index will -- kick in and find this value on the class.  but if obj.barks is assigned